End of Year MATCH! Every gift will be 2x MATCHED to make TWICE the impact to help our littlest learners access quality learning. Give Today

 Early Childhood Advocacy Day

-We are excited to come together in person in Springfield with our partners Child Care for All, COFI, Illinois Action for Children, Latino Policy Forum, Raising Illinois, SEIU and We, the Village this spring to advocate for our state’s youngest learners!
+We are excited to come together in person in Springfield with our partners Child Care for All, COFI, Illinois Action for Children, Raising Illinois, SEIU and We, the Village this spring to advocate for our state’s youngest learners!

 Why Advocate?